okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-multiple-domains/main/index.md

 You can customize the look and the behavior of your brands.
 There are two main customization resources available to you in the Okta Terraform provider:

 * **Brand**: A high-level resource that contains some settings, such as a custom privacy policy, is associated with a custom domain.
-See the [Brands concept article](/docs/concepts/brands/).
+See [Brands](/docs/concepts/brands/).

-* **Theme:** Settings that change the appearance of the user sign-in widget, such as the logo, background image, colors, and how the colors are applied.
+* **Theme:** Settings that change the appearance of the Okta Sign-In Widget, such as the logo, background image, colors, and how the colors are applied.
 Each brand has only one theme, which Okta creates automatically when the brand is created.

 To create brand and theme customizations, see [Manage branding with Terraform](/docs/guides/terraform-manage-end-user-experience/).